Panda64/ACS1310-final_project/README.md

 My travel tracker is currently live [here](https://jayjay.me/travel_tracker/).

 **NOTE:** Due to naming conventions, there is a chance that clicking on some countires will result in the page crashing.
-I am currently working to elimate all instances of this, but if you run into this issue, feel free to open an issue and I will get it fixed promptly!
+I am currently working to elimate all instances of this, but if you run into this issue, feel free to open an issue and I will get it fixed promptly.